|

-Extinct Mackerel Shark The teeth of Protolamna borodini are small, averaging averaging about ¼ inch in length with a maximum size of just under ½ inch.
+Extinct Mackerel Shark The teeth of Protolamna borodini are small, averaging averaging about ¼ inch in length (6-7 mm) with a maximum size of just under ½ inch.
 This species has a deep “U” shaped root, a large single triangular cusplet on each shoulder and strong basal wrinkles on the labial face of the crown.
-There is a strong lingual protuberance, which appears quite exaggerated.
-There is no nutrient grove.
+The root has no nutrient grove and a strong lingual protuberance, which appears quite exaggerated.
 Because of their small size most specimens will fall through the standard ¼ inch screen.
 The large cusplets and root lobes seem particularly prone to damage.
-Protolamna borodini is not easily confused with any other species in the NJ area.
+Protolamna borodini can easily be confused with the smaller catshark Scyliohinus.

 Typical finds.
 The long roots and cusplets are prone to damage.